 - Top 25 Excel Advanced Formulas: If you’d like to have most of the information you’ll need in one place, paying for a Udemy course may be sensible.
 These have had over 9,000 students enrolled, with instruction for mastering the top 25 most advanced math formulas in Excel.
 It includes true-life examples for the formulas so you can see how to use them in the future.

-- Microsoft Excel – Advanced Excel Formulas & Functions: This is another impressive Udemy class with tricks and tips for those in the real world.
+- Microsoft Excel – Advanced Excel Formulas & Functions: This is another impressive Udemy class with Excel tips and tricks for the real world.
 The course states that it’s best for analysts and covers over 75 of the most advanced formulas in the spreadsheet application.
 Dozens of PDF quizzes, practice files, and slides are available for download, and a beautifully structured course outline is there to walk you through some of the more complicated techniques.

-- Excel as a Financial Calculator: This article is particularly useful since not everyone works with a real financial calculator.
-In fact, you spend most of the time on your computer with MS Excel open, so it makes sense to learn these functions in many areas.
-We like the chart that compares some of the more advanced functions in Excel to keys on a financial calculator.
-This allows you to seamlessly transition from a calculator to the Excel spreadsheet.
+- Excel as a Financial Calculator: This article is particularly useful since not everyone uses a real financial calculator.
+We like the chart that compares some of the more advanced Excel functions to keys on a financial calculator.
+This allows you to seamlessly transition from a calculator to an Excel spreadsheet for complex calculations.

 - Advanced Excel Tutorial on Excel Exposure: This tutorial starts with an introduction to tables and a wide range of math and statistical functions.
 For example, you’ll learn about ROUNDUP, COUNTIF, ROUNDDOWN, COUNTBLANK, MEDIAN, and much more.
 Excel Exposure keeps its articles on the shorter side, which is good if you want to absorb the information in small helpings.